Filing a Lawsuit for a Catastrophic Injury

 The vast majority of personal injury lawsuits in the United States settle.
 You can negotiate and settle a dispute at any time, including while a lawsuit is progressing.
 Still, a case must be properly built to maximize the settlement.
 Sometimes we will include life care plans, animations, video, and any other number of pieces of evidence to maximize the value of your claim for settlement negotiations.

 Not only does that put us in the best possible position to get full and fair justice for our clients, but it also puts us ahead of the game if settlement negotiations breakdown and we are forced to litigate our clients’ cases.
-In our experience,
+In our experience, settlement has many advantages if done correctly.
+Otherwise, it is highly unlikely to yield full and fair value.

 Contact Sabbeth Law Today